mchialva/PhDToolbox2024/docs/index.md

-# PhDToolbox2024
-This is the data repository for the 2024 PhDToolBox course (PhD in Biological Sciences and Applied Biotechnologies, University of Torino, Italy)
+Lessons and data repository for the 2024 PhDToolBox course (PhD in Biological Sciences and Applied Biotechnologies, University of Torino, Italy)

 ### R-base, R-advanced and R-mapping modules